 When the spinal accessory nerve becomes injured, the area affected may appear to be swollen, hot and tender.
 Usually, there is a loss of sensation and a tingling sensation along with weakness in the muscles of the upper back.
 Usually, the muscles of the scapula are affected.
 In a majority of cases, the injury will involve the shoulder muscles and the abdominal muscles.
 Other injuries of the scapula tend to involve the triceps or the trapeze muscles.

 Spinal accessory nerves are similar to those of the upper spinal cord.
 The difference is that the former is often caused by injuries to the vertebrae.
 This type of injury normally involves small tears in the soft tissue of the spine.
-This results in the fibres of the spinal accessory nerve being exposed.
-When these fibres are exposed, they get pinched between the bones.
+This results in the fibers of the spinal accessory nerve being exposed.
+When these fibers are exposed.
+They get pinched between the bones.
 This results in irritation and inflammation and can eventually lead to a herniated disc.

-Another common cause for the posterior cervical triangle is a herniated disc.
+Another common cause of the posterior cervical triangle is a herniated disc.
 This develops when the outer protective fibrous ring on top of the nucleus pulposus muscle leaks.
 This causes the outer rings of tissue to push outward.
 Once this happens, it pushes up on the facet joints and discs.
-In most cases, the facet joints are the ones that are damaged because they are shallow.
+In most cases, the facet joints are the ones.
+Those are damaged because they are shallow.

 One less frequent cause of spinal accessory nerve injury is neck surgery.
 One of the common types of neck surgery is a hysterectomy.
 Sometimes a surgeon removes the testicles or the ovaries in patients with this problem.
 When the nerves become pinched, this causes severe pain, numbness, and tingling sensations, which are common symptoms after neck surgery.